 The Herrick Company is one of the nation’s most successful investment firms.
-Since 1960, we have purchased, owned and sold income properties valued in excess of $5 billion.
+Founded in 1960 by Norton Herrick, The Herrick Company is a three-generation family company.
+Mr. Herrick serves as the Chairman and CEO.
+The next generation, headed by Norton’s three sons, Howard Herrick, Michael Herrick, and Evan Herrick each serve the company as Executive Vice Presidents.
+Michael’s son, Miles Herrick, represents the latest generation, serving the company as Vice President along with Joe Surace.
+The Herrick Company has purchased, owned and sold income properties valued in excess of $5 billion.
 The Herrick Company got its start as a builder, developer and investor in all types of real estate including credit tenant net lease transactions, residential apartment buildings and complexes, commercial office, warehouse and industrial buildings, land, retail shopping centers, homes and condominiums.

 Today, its acquisition emphasis includes an array of investment quality net lease transactions.
-The Herrick Company, through its affiliates, including HH Capital Advisors, LLC, Herrick Entertainment, LLC, Elayne Stables #5, LLC, NDLX Health Sciences, LLC, and AILNH, LLC is also an investor in non-real estate businesses, including television, film, theatre, Broadway, Las Vegas shows, thoroughbreds, green projects, power plants, and the health sciences.
+The Herrick Company, through its affiliates, including HH Capital Advisors, LLC, Herrick Entertainment, LLC, Elayne Stables #5, LLC, NDLX Health Sciences, LLC, Electro Cellular Healthcare Solutions, LLC, and AILNH, LLC is also an investor in non-real estate businesses, including television, film, theatre, Broadway, Las Vegas shows, thoroughbreds, green projects, power plants, and the health sciences.
 There are no set criteria for non-real estate investments.

 The company’s first foray into non-real estate businesses was in the 1980s, when NH Fine Art Holdings LLC was established.
 To this day, NH Fine Art Holdings LLC owns the nation’s largest private collection of LeRoy Neiman original paintings and serigraphs.
 In the 80s, The Herrick Company also became a founder of The Walking Company, Inc., a leading specialty retailer of high quality, technically designed comfort shoes and accessories operating over 200 stores in premium malls across the nation.
 In the next decade, Mr. Herrick and his team of professionals were chosen by the City of Orlando, Florida to bring a Major League Baseball expansion team to the city.
 Although Mr. Herrick was approved by Major League Baseball to be an MLB team owner, Orlando was not chosen by MLB to receive an expansion team.
 Mr. Herrick, determined in his effort to bring a major league sports team to the city, founded The Orlando Jackals roller hockey team, one of the 18 teams of Roller Hockey International (RHI), the nation’s first professional roller hockey league.
 As owner of the franchise, Mr. Herrick led the team to an RHI World Championship.